-- It defines a platform architecture that leverages existing standards to support XR. - It demonstrates the feasibility of the proposed architecture by mapping its functionalities to existing tools and open sources. - It validates the architecture against the project use cases, categorized in a) Real-time Holographic Applications, b) Immersive Virtual Training and c) Mixed Reality Interactive Applications.
+- It defines a platform architecture that leverages existing standards to support XR. - It demonstrates the feasibility of the proposed architecture by mapping its functionalities to existing tools and Open-Software Sources. - It validates the architecture against the project use cases, categorized in a) Real-time Holographic Applications, b) Immersive Virtual Training and c) Mixed Reality Interactive Applications.